logadm(8) 맨 페이지 - 윈디하나의 솔라나라

 These options expire the oldest log files until a particular condition

 or conditions are met.
-For example, the combination -C 5 and the -S
+For example, the combination of the -C 5 and -S

 10m options expires old log files until there are no more than 5 of the